Docs menutap to expand

 Last updated

 Every Wave estimate has a loss-type category.
-The category drives the questionnaire path the chat takes and the line items Wave generates.
+The category shapes the questions Wave asks about each room and the estimate it builds.

 Supported categories today